 - b.
 Outdoor lighting must be extinguished when outdoor facilities are not in use, by 10:00 p.m.
 Sunday through Thursday, and by 11:00 p.m. on Friday and Saturday. - c.
 Unless within a completely enclosed structure, courts or swimming pools must be located at least 50 feet from the boundary of a residential district. - 11.
 Sports and/or Entertainment Arena or Stadium.
-In all Zoning Districts where permitted with limitations, a Sports and/or Entertainment Arena or Stadium use must be at least 500 feet from a residential district.
-This requirement may be reduced by the Administrator if the applicant can show a smaller separation will have no significant effect on the nearby residential district. - 12.
+In all Zoning Districts where permitted with limitations, a Sports and/or Entertainment Arena or Sta-STAND/ dium use must be at least 500 feet from a residential district.
+This requirement may be reduced by RDS the Administrator if the applicant can show a smaller separation will have no significant effect on the nearby residential district. - 12.
 Parking Garage.
 In all Zoning Districts where permitted with limitations, a parking garage is limited to enclosed structures or structures enclosed except for portions of the parking structure over 45 feet above grade.
 Any unenclosed parking deck must have screening walls at least 4 feet in height.
 All lighting on the unenclosed parking deck must use fully shielded fixtures, not exceeding 6,500 lumens per fixture, and installed to not project glare off the lot. - 13.
 Dental/Medical Office or Clinic.
-In all Zoning Districts where permitted with limitations, up to 20 patients or clients may stay overnight at any one time in a Dental/Medical Office or Clinic use. - 14.
+In all Zoning Districts where permitted with limitations, up to 20 patients or clients may stay overnight at any one time in a Dental/Medical Office or Clinic use. - SIGNS 14.
 Animal Sales and Services, Household Pets.
 In all Zoning Districts where permitted with limitations, an Animal Sales and Services, Household Pets use must comply with the following: - a.
 All sales and services must be for household pets only.
-Wild or dangerous animal services and sales are prohibited. - Overnight boarding is permitted within a completely enclosed building.
+Wild or dangerous animal services and sales are prohibited. - b.
+Overnight boarding is permitted within a completely enclosed building.
 For uses over 20,000 s.f. in GFA dedicated primarily to retail sales, no more than 15% of the GFA can be devoted to overnight boarding. - c.
-The use must be completely enclosed except outdoor animal runs or other areas in which dogs are allowed outside of an enclosed
+The use must be completely enclosed except outdoor animal runs or other areas in which dogs are allowed outside of an enclosed structure off leash (an "outdoor run").
+An outdoor run must comply with the following conditions: